 5. Proof of certification for TDEC Level 1 Training Class (recommended)

 6. A check for $200 written to Sumner County Construction & Development.
-This is not due until The Land Disturbance Permit is picked up in our office.
+This is not due until The Land Disturbance Permit is approved and picked up in our office.

 No permits will be issued until erosion control measures are in place and have been inspected.
 These must be completed prior to inspection:

 1. Install a construction entrance 6” deep of gravel with a geo-textile underlayment, a minimum of 50 feet in length, and 12 feet wide.
 Gravel shall be between 1 ½ - 3 ½ inches in diameter.
 The geo-textile underlayment shall be a woven nylon fabric with strength of 200-300 pounds.

 2. Install a silt fence on any slopes and to protect a creek, stream, ditch, or neighbor’s yard.
 The silt fence must be trenched 4”-6” into the ground and backfilled.

 1. Your jobsite must be inspected at least twice a week, 72 hours apart, and after rainfall events of ½” inch or greater.
 This information needs to be documented on the Storm Water Inspection Form and kept onsite.
 You can get a copy of this form by clicking here.